nazunalika/linux-guide-and-hints/source/fedora/winetips.rst

   - quartz
   - l3codecx (mp3)
   - xinput (required for a mod)
-  - .NET 3.5 (required for Mod Organizer to work properly)
+  - .NET 4.6.2 (required for Mod Organizer to work properly)
   - Steam.
 New Vegas requires steam activation, and mods will assume you have the Steam version.
 You only need Steam to be running in the background, but you can launch the game via Mod Organizer.
+  - d3dcompiler_43 (if you are using ENB)

 - Set the following overrides via winecfg: